dlt-hub/dlt/docs/website/docs/tutorial/rest-api.md

 )
 ```

-Run the pipeline with `python rest_api_pipeline.py`, the data for the `pokemon` resource will be merged with the existing data in the destination table based on the `id` field.
+Run the pipeline with `python rest_api_pipeline.py`, the data for the `pokemon` resource will be merged with the existing data in the destination table based on the `name` field.

 ## Loading data incrementally